 Best Locations for a National Gallery of Art Proposal

 The museum has two main buildings, and each creates a different atmosphere.
-The West Building is classic, with marble staircases and traditional galleries that feel timeless and romantic.
-The East Building is modern, with geometric architecture and a dramatic atrium that feels bold and artistic.
+The West Building is classic, with marble staircases and traditional galleries that feel timeless and romantic, whereas the East Building is modern, with geometric architecture and a dramatic atrium that feels bold and artistic.

-Choose your exact proposal spot in advance.
+Choose your exact proposal spot in advance (here is a map).
 The Gallery is large, and having a clear location prevents unnecessary stress.
 A grand staircase, a quiet sculpture gallery, or a meaningful painting can all work beautifully if the space feels aligned with your relationship.

 Best Time for a National Gallery of Art Proposal

-Weekday mornings, right after opening, offer the most privacy.
-Weekends are significantly busier and can feel crowded.
-Late afternoons on weekdays can also work well as foot traffic slows down.
+Just like any museum, weekday mornings, right after opening, offer the most privacy, weekends are significantly busier and can feel crowded, and late afternoons on weekdays can also work well as foot traffic slows down.

 Indoor lighting changes throughout the day, especially in the East Building atrium, so timing can influence the overall mood of your photos.